issakomi/issakomi/README.md

 - 👋 Hi, I’m @issakomi
-- 📫 Reach me: mihail.isakov at gmail.com
+- 📫 Reach me: mihail.isakov at gmail com

 <!---
 issakomi/issakomi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.